Macrometacorp/docs/docs/cep/query-guide/functions/sinkmapper/csv.md

     CREATE SINK BarStream WITH (type='inMemory', topic='{{symbol}}', map.type='csv') (symbol string, price float, volume long);

-Above configuration will perform a default CSV output mapping, which will generate output as follows: `symbol-price-volumegdn-55.6-100`
+Above configuration will perform a default CSV output mapping, which will generate output: `symbol-price-volumegdn-55.6-100`

-If header is true and delimiter is "-", then the output will be as follows: `symbol-price-volume`
+If header is `true` and delimiter is "-", then the output will be: `symbol-price-volume`

 ## Example 2